 • Gives you more flexibility with how you arrange and personalise your desktop.

-• Has more advanced AI features than macOS currently.
+• Currently has more advanced AI features than macOS.

 • Supports the widest selection of video games.